chinapedia/wikipedia.abstract.en/Page/Portugal.md

 Law enforcement

-Render_da_Guarda_no_Palacio_de_Belem_22.JPG's honor guard]] Portugal's main police organizations are the _Guarda Nacional Republicana – GNR_ (National Republican Guard), a gendarmerie; the _Polícia de Segurança Pública – PSP_ (Public Security Police), a civilian police force who work in urban areas; and the _Polícia Judiciária – PJ_ (Judicial Police), a highly specialized criminal investigation police that is overseen by the Public Ministry.
+'s honor guard]] Portugal's main police organizations are the _Guarda Nacional Republicana – GNR_ (National Republican Guard), a gendarmerie; the _Polícia de Segurança Pública – PSP_ (Public Security Police), a civilian police force who work in urban areas; and the _Polícia Judiciária – PJ_ (Judicial Police), a highly specialized criminal investigation police that is overseen by the Public Ministry.

 Correctional Services